DHTMLX/docs-todolist/docs/guides/loading_data.md

     // data for projects
     const projects = [
         {
-            "id": "introduction",
+            id: "introduction",
-            "label": "Introduction to DHTMLX To Do List" },
+            label: "Introduction to DHTMLX To Do List" },
         {
-            "id": "widgets",
+            id: "widgets",
-            "label": "Our widgets"
+            label: "Our widgets"
         },
         // more project objects
     ];